How to Choose the Right pH/ORP Sensor for Your Water Quality System

-Retractable - usually installed in a ball valve which still allows sensor recalibration without shutting down your process.
+Retractable - usually installed in a ball valve that still allows sensor recalibration without shutting down your process.

 Quik-Lok - Uses a compression style fitting which allows for quick installation and removal.
 It also enables variable insertion depths for installation.

 - Low Flow Cell - takes a small continuous sample allowing you to control the flow across the sensor and maintain the highest precision possible.

 Refillable / Rebuildable - Allows you to refresh the electrolyte solution which gives the same probe a longer life.
 This is also helpful for special applications because special electrolytes can also be used.
 The electrolyte options for pH/ORP sensors are:

 - High Temperature - most suitable for use in highly acidic, basic, or oxidative solutions, and high-temperature applications.

 - Bio-Film Resistant - inhibits the growth of bacteria and algae.

 - Poisoning Resistant - most suitable for use in processes containing sulfides, mercaptans, and cyanides.

 - Oil Resistant - aimed for use in applications where light oils and greases can foul a sensor.